AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-controls-to-data-expression-bindings.md

 ## Use the Field List

-After you [](../bind-to-data.md), the [Field List](../report-designer-tools/ui-panels/field-list.md) panel displays the data source's hierarchy and provides access to the available data fields.
+After you [bind your report to data](../bind-to-data.md), the [Field List](../report-designer-tools/ui-panels/field-list.md) panel displays the data source's hierarchy and provides access to the available data fields.

 Drop a data field from this panel onto a report's surface to create a new report control bound to the corresponding field.